-Course # 110121/210121 Credit: .50 Length: Semester 1 or 2 Year Taken: 10-12 Prerequisite: None Fee: \$5.00 Northcentral TECHNICAL COLLEGE 1000 W. Campus Dr Wausau, W. 54401
+Course # 110121/210121 Credit: .50 Length: Semester 1 or 2 Year Taken: 10-12 Prerequisite: None Fee: \$5.00 Northcentral TECHNICAL COLLEGE 1000 W. Campus Dr Wilsonsu, WI 54401

-Content: Do you love animals?
-Do you want to learn more about veterinary science?
+Content: This is a course for students who love animals and want to learn more about veterinary science.
 In this course we will study animal anatomy, behavior, feeding, care, reproduction and genetics.
 By incorporating your own animals and pets into the class you will learn just how important animals are to our lives!
 Learn more about caring for your pet and what it takes to become a veterinarian.
-Activities will include: having veterinarian guest speakers, bringing your own pet to school, live animal labs, analyzing animal feed and learning basic veterinary procedures.
+Activities will include: having veterinarian guest speakers, working with live animals in school, animal behavior, field trips with hands on animal labs, and learning basic veterinary procedures.